JoGall/jogall.github.io/_posts/2017-08-04-robin-hood-teams.md

 ![](/assets/2017-08-04-robin-hood-teams_files/unnamed-chunk-8-1.png)

 Most Robin Hoods appear to be teams that weren't having particularly great seasons; all bar two teams gained less than 2 ppg against the top 6.
 Manchester United in 2002-03 stick out to the right hand side of the plot as the only Robin Hood team to win the Premier League.
-Chelsea finished 3rd in the 2013-14 season but with a much smaller `Hoodability` score.
+Chelsea finished 3rd in the 2013-14 season but with a much smaller 'Hoodability' score.

 Ipswich Town occupy both the \#1 and \#2 positions of our greatest Robin Hood seasons; in 1992-93 they managed an impressive 1.5 ppg against the top 6 teams and just 0.7 ppg against the bottom 6 - an impressive redistribution of points!
-Meanwhile, Leeds United are the greatest antithesis to our Robin Hood idea with a `Hoodability` score of -2.08 in the 1999-00 season.
+Meanwhile, Leeds United are the greatest antithesis to our Robin Hood idea with a 'Hoodability' score of -2.08 in the 1999-00 season.
 Let's add these points of interest on our above scatter plot for some context.

 <!-- html to show R code -->
 <a id="displayText" href="javascript:toggle(8);" markdown="1">